 Pass famous landmarks including City Lights Bookstore, Vesuvio and The Cellar

-- See personal memorabilia from Beat icons such as Jack Kerouac and Allen Ginsberg at the Beat Museum
+Admire memorabilia from Beat icons like Allen Ginsberg and Jack Kerouac at the Beat Museum